Technical

 Database Field

 This column is used to set the name of the field in the database that needs to be compared with the value.
-You can review all the database field names available by clicking the down arrow to the right of the database field entry.
+Review all available database field names by clicking the down arrow to the right of the database field entry.
 The technical database field can be found by completing the steps explained in EBMS Tables and Fields.

 The Tree_ID Database Field should be used when queuing categories or folders.